jcj7292/sead/_posts/2025-08-07-new-member.md

 ---
-title:SEAD Lab Welcomes New PhD Student Yisheng Lu
+title: SEAD Lab Welcomes New PhD Student Yisheng Lu
 image: images/news/new-member.svg
 last_modified_at: ""
 excerpt: We are thrilled to have Yisheng joining our team.